 BusinessDictionary.com specifies a freight forwarder as follows:

-Company specializing in organizing storage and shipping of merchandise on behalf of its carriers.
+Business Dictionary is a company specializing in organizing storage and shipping of merchandise on behalf of its carriers.
 It typically offers a complete variety of services consisting of tracking inland transport, preparation of shipping and export documents, warehousing, scheduling cargo space, working out freight charges, freight combination, freight insurance, and filing of insurance claims.
-Freight forwarders usually ship under their own bills of lading or air waybills (called house bill of lading or home air waybill) and their representatives or partners at the location (abroad freight forwarders) offer file shipment, deconsolidation, and freight collection services.
+Freight forwarders usually ship under their bills of lading, and their representatives or partners at the location (abroad freight forwarders) offer file shipment, deconsolidation, and freight collection services.
 Also called forwarder.

-That definition is a little verbose and sounds complicated, so let’s just do a fundamental definition as follows:
+That definition is a little verbose and sounds complicated, so let’s just do a fundamental description as follows:

 A freight forwarder is a business that arranges your importing and exporting of items.

-So what does that actually indicate in terms of what a freight forwarder does?
+So what does that indicate in terms of what a freight forwarder does?

 There is a lot that enters into arranging your international shipping.
-While the freight forwarder deals with the details of your global shipping, it is essential to know what a freight forwarder does not do in order to understand what a freight forwarder actually does.
+While the freight forwarder deals with the details of your global shipping, it is essential to know what a freight forwarder does not do to understand what a freight forwarder does.

-A freight forwarding service uses recognized relationships with carriers, from air trucks and trucking business to rail freighters and ocean liners, in order to work out the best possible cost to move shippers’ items along the most cost-effective route by working out numerous bids and selecting the one that best balances speed, cost, and dependability.
+A freight forwarding service uses relationships with carriers, from the trucking business to intermodal shippers, to work out the best possible prices to move freight along the most cost-effective route by compiling numerous bids and selecting the one that best balances speed, cost, and dependability.

-Freight forwarders deal with the substantial logistics of shipping items from one international location to another, a job that would otherwise be a powerful burden for their client.
+Freight forwarders deal with the substantial logistics of shipping items from one international location to another, a job that would otherwise be a great burden for their client.

 Export.gov explains it like this: